RohithAchar/civic-voice/README.md

 # CivicVoice: Smart Citizen Engagement Platform

-CivicVoice is a transparent, accountability-driven platform that bridges citizens and civic authorities, making civic issue reporting and resolution seamless and trackable.
+CivicVoice is a transparent, accountability-driven platform that bridges citizens and civic authorities. **Current hackathon MVP:** capture an issue and email it straight to BBMP so it lands in the right inbox immediately.

 ## 🎯 The Problem